-As Pollock et al. (2002) observe of “new” cosmopolitanisms, in general, this vision was grounded, for many of the participants, in a “sense of mutuality” as educational subjects shaped and propelled by similar forces within the mutable sociopolitical context of the borderlands.
-It is true that some participants saw themselves (or Mexico-based classmates) as academically superior to their non-transfronterizo counterparts at UTB because of the benefits conferred by everyday crossing.
+As Pollock et al. (2002) observe of “new” cosmopolitanisms in general, this vision was grounded, for many of the participants, in a “sense of mutuality” as educational subjects shaped and propelled by similar forces within the mutable sociopolitical context of the borderlands.
+Some participants saw themselves (or Mexico-based classmates) as academically superior to their non-transfronterizo counterparts at UTB because of the benefits of everyday crossing.
 For both U.S.- and Mexico-based students, awareness of the sacrifices that were necessary to pursue higher education across the border led them to put special emphasis on back-and-forth transnational students’ responsibility, discipline, and academic seriousness.
 Other participants, however, acknowledged that the students were all learning from each other as they endeavored “to walk the same road” in precarious times.

 In emphasizing the productive nature of students’ borderwork, I have also tried to acknowledge that bridges do “span … the underbelly” (Alvarez, 2012, p.
 31) and not to ignore the hassles and vulnerabilities that were associated with transfronterizo life for many students.
 Attempting to pull off this scholarly balancing act has made me admire the students’ cosmopolitan balancing act (Rabinow, 1986) all the more.
 It has been challenging – as a researcher and, I hope, as a trusted ally of the participants – to leave the risks and dangers of students’ transfronterizo worlds “in the picture” without pathologizing a region that is too often described only in terms of brokenness, illegality, and violence.
-The participants, as I have showed, were largely dismissive of such depictions, even as they owned up to occasional moments of “panic” or admitted that they were of two minds on the subject.
+The participants were largely dismissive of such depictions, even as they owned up to moments of “panic” or admitted that they were of two minds on the subject.
 They did not minimize the difficulties of negotiating the border as university students, but also spoke appreciatively of its positive influence on their education.
-They consistently underscored the value of “actually knowing what’s going on,” in explicit contrast to those mired in hearsay and “wrong perceptions.”
-This is, perhaps, another sense in which students’ cosmopolitanism was informed by their “sense of mutuality” (Pollock et al., 2002, p.
-4): their recognition that the unique benefits of cross-border mobility could not be easily disentangled from its significant drawbacks.
-It is also in line with others’ findings (Araujo & de la Piedra, 2013) that less-desirable aspects of back-and-forth transnationalism can result in students’ developing resilience as well as critical awareness of their social worlds.
+They consistently underscored the value of “actually knowing what’s going on,” in explicit contrast to those supposedly mired in hearsay and “wrong perceptions.”
+This is, perhaps, another sense in which students’ “sense of mutuality” (Pollock et al., 2002, p.
+4) informed their cosmopolitanism – i.e., their recognition that the unique benefits of cross-border mobility could not be easily disentangled from its significant drawbacks.
+It also aligns with others’ findings (Araujo & de la Piedra, 2013; Bejarano, 2010; Getrich, 2013) that less-desirable aspects of back-and-forth transnationalism can result in students’ developing resilience as well as critical awareness of their social worlds.